 Prefer to dive right into code?
-Check the relation project in the example repo.
+Check out our

 If there is one target object, we call the relation to-one.
 And if there can be multiple target objects, we call it to-many.
 Relations are lazily initialized: the actual target objects are fetched from the database when they are first accessed.
 Once the target objects are fetched, they are cached for further accesses.